+A. Course Description: - Prerequisite: RTVB 1305.
+Students assume roles of the production team using techniques and equipment to create a continuing series of short-form video productions.

-- A. Course Description: An introduction to the equipment and concepts used in the performing arts technology field.
-The student is introduced to the operation of studio and control room video, audio, lighting and staging equipment.
-Emphasis is placed on the production process and the production team. - B. Course Learning Outcomes: The student will demonstrate the ability to operate major studio and control room video, audio, lighting, and staging equipment.
-The student will exhibit a general knowledge of the video production process and an understanding of the role each member of the production team plays. - C. Course Competencies: Upon successful completion of this course, each student will have demonstrated through written examinations, daily quizzes, and individual and group projects, a competent understanding of: - The various video, audio, lighting and other systems and how they are used in the production process. - Equipment specific knowledge of the major components of the various systems including terminology, and operation of control components. - Personnel used in the production process, their job responsibilities and the importance of teamwork. - D. Academic Integrity: As stated in the General Catalog "It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+B. Course Learning Outcomes: Each student will demonstrate skills in using equipment and techniques while working in each position on the production team.
+The student will also demonstrate the ability to constructively review and critique of each production.

+C. Course Competencies: Upon successful completion of this course, each student will have demonstrated a through knowledge of the production process and the ability to operate equipment used in the performing arts industry.

+- The various video, audio, lighting and other systems and how they are used in the production process. - Equipment specific knowledge of the major components of the various systems including terminology, and operation of control components. - Personnel used in the production process, their job responsibilities and the importance of teamwork. - Taking the leadership role in producing a short-form production and interacting with students in other programs. - Knowledge of signal flow and how the signals are received and delivered from the different pieces of equipment used in the program.

+D. Academic Integrity: As stated in the General Catalog - "As it is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own work, which he or she has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.